The patients at St. Anthony’s Medical Center have the following rights:

 All patient rights and responsibilities and services at St. Anthony’s Medical Center are provided without regard to color, race, religion, creed, gender identity, sexual orientation, national origin, sex, age, physical ability or source of payment for care.

-If you feel as though you have been denied a benefit or service because of your color, race, religion, creed, gender identity, sexual orientation, national origin, sex, age, physical ability or source of payment for care, you may file a complaint of discrimination with the Manager of Patient Relations at extension 1197, or a Patient Advocate at extension 1195 or 1198.
+If you feel as though you have been denied a benefit or service because of your color, race, religion, creed, gender identity, sexual orientation, national origin, sex, age, physical ability or source of payment for care, or if you have a concern regarding your patient rights or responsibilities, you may contact the Manager of Patient Relations at 314-525-1197, or a Patient Advocate at 314-525-1195 or 314-525-1198.
 You also may file a complaint with:

 Office for Civil Rights